zazuko/knowledge-graph-forum/.github/ISSUE_TEMPLATE/kg-forum-cfp.md

 _Would you be comfortable with your session being recorded and shared publicly?
 (This does not affect selection.
 Please answer YES or NO.)_

 ## Workshop Potential
-_Do you think your topic could be extended into a half-day workshop?
+_Do you think your topic could be extended into a workshop session of 2-4 hours?
 (This is just for planning purposes, might or might not happen.
 And it won't affect your proposal's selection.
 Please answer YES or NO.)_

 ## Visual Aid for Social Media
 _We'd love to feature your session in our social media promotion.
 Please attach a picture or screenshot related to your talk.
 Ensure there's no confidential information displayed.
 Images should be high-resolution and visually engaging._